TechUnRestricted/WinDiskWriter/README.md

 <h2>Additional Information</h2>
 <p>
    This software is written in <b>Objective-C</b>, a programming language that allows it to run on <b>many versions of macOS</b>, from <b>Snow Leopard 10.6</b> to <b>Sonoma 14.0</b>.
 Objective-C is a powerful and efficient language that combines object-oriented and dynamic features with the C language.<br><br>
-   <b>WinDiskWriter</b> uses <b>wimlib</b>, a library for manipulating Windows Imaging (WIM) files, to perform operations such as splitting, patching, and extracting.
+   <b>WinDiskWriter</b> uses <b>wimlib</b>, a library for manipulating Windows Image (WIM) files, to perform operations such as splitting, patching, and extracting.
 I would like to thank the developers of wimlib for their amazing work and contribution to the open source community.<br><br>
    <b>WinDiskWriter</b> also uses <b>grub4dos</b>, a bootloader that can boot from various devices and formats, to enable Legacy BIOS booting for Windows images.
 I would like to thank the developers of grub4dos for their great work and support.
-Grub4dos is not embedded into the WinDiskWriter binary, but it is included in the app resources.
-The user is free to modify, remove, or delete the grub4dos binaries at any time.
 </p>

 <h2>❤️ Support Me ❤️ (Donations)</h2>